parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-3/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now a Kokkos code and supports various architectures through Kokkos's execution spaces (e.g., OpenMP, CUDA, OpenCL).
+SimpleMOC-kernel is now a Kokkos code and supports a variety of architectures through Kokkos' execution spaces.

 ==============================================================================
 Quick Start Guide